tendermint/spec/spec/abci/abci.md

 [state sync section](../spec/p2p/messages/state-sync.md).

 New nodes will discover and request snapshots from other nodes in the P2P network.
-A Tendermint node that receives a requests for snapshots from a peer will call `ListSnapshots` on its application to retrieve any local state snapshots.
+A Tendermint node that receives a request for snapshots from a peer will call `ListSnapshots` on its application to retrieve any local state snapshots.
 In addition, the new node will offer each snapshot received from a peer to its local application via the `OfferSnapshot` method.

-Once the application accepts a snapshot and begins restoring it, Tendermint will fetch snapshot `chunks` from existing nodes.
-The node providing `chunks` will fetch them from its local application using the `LoadSnapshotChunk` method.
+Once the application accepts a snapshot and begins restoring it, Tendermint will fetch snapshot "chunks" from existing nodes.
+The node providing "chunks" will fetch them from its local application using the `LoadSnapshotChunk` method.

-As the new node receives `chunks` it will apply them sequentially to the local application with `ApplySnapshotChunk`.
+As the new node receives "chunks" it will apply them sequentially to the local application with `ApplySnapshotChunk`.
 When all chunks have been applied, the application `AppHash` is retrieved via an `Info` query.
 The `AppHash` is then compared to the blockchain's `AppHash` which is verified via [light client verification](../spec/light-client/verification/README.md).